CMP National 3PAR Championship

 The entry fee is $50 for each team member, alternate or individual competitor.
 There are no additional team entry fees.
 Please note, full refunds will be issued up to two weeks prior to the match.
 Cancellations within two weeks will receive a 50% refund, and no refunds will be issued the day of check-in.

 - Liability Form: All coaches and instructors, athletes or chaperones over the age of 18 must complete a CMP Liability Release Form.
 It may be completed, notarized and returned to the CMP at the time of check-in at the CMP Competition Center.
 This form can also be completed and notarized at time of check-in.
-A notary will be on duty during check-in.

 - Parental Consent Form: All participating athletes under the age of 18 must submit or bring a signed Parental Permission Form at the time of check-in.
 A copy of this form is also included with this program.